Green Screen Portraits for Senior Photos & More!

 Green Screen, or Chroma keying, is a technique used for combining two or more images by replacing a color range in one frame with that from another.
 It is often used in television and the film industry to replace a scene’s background.
 By using a blue or green screen as the initial background and placing the actor in the foreground.

-Typically you see this technique with the weather report on television.
-You see the weatherman pointing at a map, but they are actually standing in front of a green wall and the map is placed behind them using a computer.
+Typically, you’ll see this technique with the weather report on television.
+You see the weatherman pointing at a map, but they are actually standing in front of a green screen, and the map is placed behind them using a computer.

 The principle behind these photos is that the color green is the opposite color of skin tone, so the distinction between the two is very clear.
 That makes it much easier to select and remove the color without worrying about any part of the subject being included in the selection.
-The whole green selection is then replaced with something else as the background.
+The whole green selection is then replaced with something else as the background, such as a weather map.

 Green Screen Photo Composites

-Many of our photo composites are sports-related, but it’s possible to use these techniques for just about any type of portrait photography.
-So far, we’ve used it for senior photos, baby portraits, engagement portraits, and family portraits too.
+Many of our green screen photo composites are sports-related, but it’s possible to use these techniques for just about any type of portrait photography.
+So far, we’ve employed it for senior photos, kids portraits, engagement portraits, and an occasional family portrait too.

-For family portraits, we’ve used the process to help us out when the weather hasn’t cooperated outside.
-We just moved indoors for the actual portraits and then changed the background back to outdoors afterward.
-It comes in very handy!
+For family portraits, we’ve used the process to help us out when Mother Nature hasn’t cooperated.
+We just moved indoors for the actual portraits and then changed the background back to outdoors in post-production.
+It comes in very handy at times!